sgmurphy/wordpress-plugins/addon-elements-for-elementor-page-builder/readme.txt

 24. Chart - Create amazing graphical data charts in Elementor and customize them accordingly.
 25. Advanced Button - Design modern buttons more efficiently with advanced features.
 26. Content Ticker - Display your content using a slider and ticker effect.
+27. Coupon Code - Display a coupon code with various customization options.
 ## Why should you choose Elementor Addon Elements?

 ### Fully Customizable